matrix-org/rageshake/RELEASING.md

    xdg-open https://github.com/matrix-org/rageshake/releases/new
    ```
    Set the tag to be the new version (eg v2.2.1).

    Ensure you selected "create tag" if it doesn't already exist.

    Release name will be autocompleted to the tag name

    Describe the release based on the changelog

+   This will trigger a docker image to be built as well as a binary to be uploaded to the release
 1. Check that the docker image has been created and tagged (a few mins)
    ```
    xdg-open https://github.com/matrix-org/rageshake/pkgs/container/rageshake/versions?filters%5Bversion_type%5D=tagged